ansys/pyaedt/doc/source/User_guide/mesh.rst

 Mesh in Icepak
 --------------

-Icepak employs a unique approach to mesh operations, managed through mesh regions, which can be edited directly from the pyaedt object.
+Icepak employs a unique approach to mesh operations, managed through mesh regions, which can be edited directly from the PyAEDT object.

-**Global Mesh Region**
+**Global mesh region**

-The global mesh region object is accessed using:
+This code accesses the global mesh region object:

 .. code:: python

     glob_msh = ipk.mesh.global_mesh_region

-This object allows for the editing of global mesh settings through its `settings` property, which functions like a dictionary.
+This object allows for the editing of global mesh settings through its ``settings`` property, which behaves like a dictionary.

 .. code:: python

     glob_msh.settings["MeshRegionResolution"] = 3

-Available keys differ depending on whether manual or automatic settings are used.
-This can be adjusted using the `manual_settings` boolean property of the global mesh region object.
+The keys available depend on whether manual or automatic settings are used.
+You can use the ``manual_settings`` Boolean property of the global mesh region object to chagne the setting.

-To modify the global region dimensions, access the `global_region` property and modify its attributes.
+To modify the global region dimensions, access the '`global_region'` property and modify its attributes:

 .. code:: python

     glob_msh.global_region.positive_z_padding_type = "Absolute Offset"
     glob_msh.global_region.positive_z_padding = "5 mm"

-To modify the properties of the Region object (for example the gas inside the region), access the `object` property of the `global_region` object:
+To modify the properties of the ``Region`` object (for example the gas inside the region), access the ``object`` property of the ``global_region`` object:

 .. code:: python

     glob_reg = glob_msh.global_region
     glob_reg.object.material_name = "Carbon Monoxide"

-This is a pointer to the same object accessible from `ipk.modeler["Region"]`.
+This is a pointer to the same object accessible from ``ipk.modeler["Region"]``.

-The image below summarizes these three objects:
+The following image summarizes these three objects:

 .. image:: ../Resources/icepak_global_mesh_region_objects.png
   :width: 80%
-  :alt: Global Mesh objects and sub-objects
+  :alt: Global mesh objects and subobjects

-A complete example using the global mesh region is provided:
+This code provides a complete example using the global mesh region:

 .. code:: python